Skip to main content

 We are a community committed to helping shape—through our unique and collaborative voices—a world that works for all, and to live in ways that authentically embody our messages.

-BK Authors, Inc. is owned and operated by members and is stewarded by an elected board of directors governed by a set of bylaws.
+BK Authors, Inc. is owned and operated by members and is stewarded by a board of directors governed by a set of bylaws.

 BOARD OF DIRECTORS